ijazvic/Klasifikacija-glasovnih-naredbi/README.md

 - Preprocessing of audio signals (spectrograms, MFCCs)
 - Training and evaluation of the CNN model
 - A simple **Streamlit app** for recording and classifying commands in real time

-Results:
-- 97% accuracy on clean data
-- 84% accuracy on noisy data
-- Tested on real recorded samples